-VERMONT MUNICIPAL BOND BANK MANAGEMENT'S DISCUSSION AND ANALYSIS DECEMBER 31, 2018
+VERMONT MUNICIPAL BOND BANK MANAGEMENT'S DISCUSSION AND ANALYSIS DECEMBER 31, 2019

-The Vermont Municipal Bond Bank (Bank or VMBB) was created by the Act in 1970 as a body corporate and politic with corporate succession and is constituted as an instrumentality exercising public and essential governmental functions of the State of Vermont.
-The Bank's primary purpose is to provide Vermont's municipalities with inexpensive access to capital markets.
-As of December 31, 2018, the Bank has issued over \$2.5 billion in tax-exempt and taxable bonds through 87 series of bonds for municipalities, including 28 refunding bonds, and one conduit debt series for the Vermont State College System.
+The Vermont Municipal Bond Bank (d/b/a Vermont Bond Bank) was created by the Vermont General Assembly in 1970 as a body corporate and politic with corporate succession and is constituted as an instrumentality exercising public and essential governmental functions of the State of Vermont.
+The Vermont Bond Bank's primary purpose is to provide Vermont's municipalities with inexpensive access to capital markets.
+As of December 31, 2019, the Vermont Bond Bank (Bond Bank) has issued over \$2.6 billion in tax-exempt and taxable bonds through 89 series of bonds for municipalities, including 28 refunding bonds, and one conduit debt series for the Vermont State College System.

-This discussion of the VMBB's financial performance provides an overview of the Bank's financial activities for the fiscal year ended December 31, 2018.
+This discussion of the Bond Bank's financial performance provides an overview of the Bond Bank's financial activities for the fiscal year ended December 31, 2019.
 The statements are divided into two funds.
 The Bond Fund reports the financial activities of the pool of funds loaned to municipalities.
 The Bond Fund assets and liabilities are held by one corporate trustee, U.S. Bank, N.A.
-The Operating Fund is made up of activities relating to the administrative operations of the VMBB.
+The Operating Fund is made up of activities relating to the administrative operations of the Bond Bank.

-2018 Financial Highlights
+2019 Financial Highlights